gantsign/development-environment/docs/_docs/getting-started.md

 The password needs to be at least 16 characters long and you cannot repeat the same character more than 3 times in a row.
 Prefer long easy to remember phrases over difficult to remember random passwords.

-**Important:** you need to complete this procedure before you stop/reload the VM.

 ## Stopping the virtual machine